francesco-paderi/portfolio/README.md

 # PORTFOLIO

 This is my portfolio where all my projects are inserted.
-For the projects I used Javascript as a programming language.
+For the projects I have used Javascript as a programming language, some are done with HTML & CSS only.
-Each project can be opened like a normal internet page, with CodePen (it allows you to write code in the browser, and see the results of it as you build) or GitHUb.
+Each project can be opened like a normal internet page, with CodePen (it allows you to write code in the browser, and see the results of it as you build) or GitHub.

 ## LICENSE
 MIT License